BIOL Senior Honors Thesis

 1. Proposed thesis title

-2. Rationale for the research in the form of background on the subject and “but it was not known whether . . .”
+2. Rationale for your research in the form of background on the subject and “but it is not known whether . . .”
 (1-2 sentences)

 3. Central hypothesis (1 sentence)

-5. Predicted relevance to ecology, human health or other broader impacts (1 sentence)
+5. Predicted relevance to ecology or human health or other broader impacts (1 sentence)

 Senior Honors thesis course (BIOL 692H).
 BIOL majors/2nd majors can BIOL 692H in their final semester at UNC.
 In addition to doing your research, presenting your research in an oral talk and writing a senior honors thesis paper, you also need to attend the BIOL 692H class.
 Students receive a letter grade for BIOL 692H and also will get the designation of Highest Honors or Honors added to their transcript.

 Enrollment.
-To enroll in BIOL 692H students should fill out a application from Summer Montgomery, Biology Registrar (email@example.com) in 213 Coker Hall.
+To enroll in BIOL 692H students should fill out a application from Summer Montgomery, Biology Registrar (firstname.lastname@example.org) in 213 Coker Hall.
 Please note that if your research involves working with infectious agents, you will need to complete an IA form with your application.
-If you are graduating in December, your application is due by 5 PM on Friday, April 14, 2017.
-If you are graduating in May, your application is due by 5 PM on Wednesday, November 15, 2017.
+If you are graduating in December, your application is due April 15 (usually around fall semester pre-registration).
+If you are graduating in May, your application is due November 15 (usually around spring semester pre-registration).
 You don’t have to submit an internal transcript.
 After your CUM & BIOL GPAs have been verified and your application has been approved, the Biology Registrar will register you.
 If your grades don’t make the minimums, you can continue doing research in BIOL 395 or 495.
 If you decide you want to drop BIOL 692H, please email Dr Maddox by the end of the first week of classes.